easierdata/multi-temporal-crop-classification-training-data/README.md

    poetry install
    ```

+> Need to update repo with poetry content or otherwise modify the above **steps 1-3** for users to pip install the project.

 4. Install the IPFS desktop app or Kubo CLI client as this will will allow you to start up a IPFS local node on your machine.

 ### Configuration